AdaptivMCP/AdaptivMCP/docs/SELF_HOSTING_DOCKER.md

 4. **Open a pull request** from the feature branch into `main`.
 5. **Review and merge** the PR yourself, then delete the branch.

-This matches the same branch-first, PR-based workflow you use when the server is hosted on Render; the only difference is that the MCP HTTP server is running in your own Docker environment instead of a managed platform.
+This matches the same branch and PR workflow you use when the server is hosted on Render; the only difference is that the MCP HTTP server is running in your own Docker environment instead of a managed platform.

 Controllers like **Joey's GitHub** are designed to treat this Docker deployment as just another MCP server.
 Once it is running and reachable, no prompt or workflow changes are required on the controller side.